nvbn/nvbn.github.io/_posts/2015-07-25-functional-tests.md

 @contextmanager
 def spawn(tag, dockerfile, cmd):
-    """Yields spawn object for `cmd` ran inside a docker container with an image build with `tag` and `dockerfile`.
+    """Yields spawn object for `cmd` ran inside a Docker container with an image build with `tag` and `dockerfile`.
 Source root is available in `/src`.

     """